 • How to find relevant code in a large codebase (semantic search)?

-• How to accurately query all references to a function in the code?
+• How to accurately query all call sites of a function in the code?

 • Reliable code modification: